Meaning of Market Risk Premium

 Required Market Risk Premium

 The minimum amount of return the investors should accept is known as a required market risk premium.
 The investor will not invest if the investment’s rate of return is lower than the required rate of return.
-This is also termed as hurdle rate of return.
+This is also termed a hurdle rate.

 Historical Market Risk Premium